Policy Learning with Adaptively Collected Data: Offline Policy Learning

 where $\{\varepsilon_t\}_{t=1}^T$ is a sequence of \iid~zero-mean and $\sigma^2$-variance random variables.
 We assume that the assignment probability $e_t(x,w)$ is updated for all $(x,w) \in \calX \times \calW$ using observations up to time $t-1$.
-We besides use $\calH_{t}=\{(X_s, W_s, Y_s)\}_{s=1}^{t}$ to denote samples up to time $t$.
-Throughout, we make the following assumptions on the data generating process. \begin{assumption} The data generating process satisfies: \begin{enumerate}[label = (\alph*)] \item Bounded outcome: $\exists~M\ge 0$ such that $|Y_t| \le M$ and $|\mu(x;w)|\le M$ for all $(x,w)\in \calX\times \calW$. \item Known and bounded assignment probability: $e_t(X_t;W_t)$ is known and $e_t(x;w)$ is lower bounded by a positive, nonincreasing sequence $g_t$ for all $(x,w)\in \calX\times \calW$, and all $t \in [T]$. \end{enumerate} \end{assumption} Assumption~\ref{assumption:dgp}(b) requires the experimenters to record data $(X_t, W_t, Y_t, e_t(X_t;W_t))$ at each time instead of the standard $(X_t, W_t, Y_t)$, which is feasible in many applications since practitioners often have access to the algorithm used to collect data, hence have the knowledge of the assignment probability.
-The requirement of a lower bound on the assignment probability is a bit more restrictive---for instance Thompson sampling may not fall into this category since as $T$ goes to infinity, the sampling probability of the suboptimal arms vanishes---but we note that this is already a generalization of the previous settings with \textbf{i.i.d.} data.
-In parallel, previous works on offline policy learning with \textbf{i.i.d.} data (e.g.,~\cite{athey2021policy,zhou2018offline}) often assume the ``overlap'' condition: the assignment probability $e_t(x;w)$ is lower bounded by a positive constant for all $(x,w)\in\calX \times \calW$ and all $t\in[T]$.
+We use $\calH_{t}=\{(X_s, W_s, Y_s)\}_{s=1}^{t}$ to denote samples up to time $t$.
+Throughout, we make the following assumptions on the data generating process. \begin{assumption} The data generating process has: \begin{enumerate}[label = (\alph*)] \item Bounded outcome: $\exists~M\ge 0$ such that $|Y_t| \le M$ and $|\mu(x;w)|\le M$ for all $(x,w)\in \calX\times \calW$. \item Known and bounded assignment probability: $e_t(X_t;W_t)$ is known; and $e_t(x;w)$ is lower bounded with probability one, over the sampling of $\{(X_s, W_s, Y_s)\}_{s=1}^{t-1}$, by a positive and nonincreasing deterministic sequence $\{g_t\}$ for all $(x,w)\in \calX\times \calW$ and all $t \in [T]$. \end{enumerate} \end{assumption} Assumption~\ref{assumption:dgp}(b) requires the experimenters to record data $(X_t, W_t, Y_t, e_t(X_t;W_t))$ at each time instead of the standard $(X_t, W_t, Y_t)$, which is feasible in many applications since practitioners often have access to the algorithm used to collect data, and hence have the knowledge of the assignment probability.
+The requirement of a lower bound on assignment probabilities for \emph{all} arms is a bit more restrictive---for instance standard Thompson sampling may not fall into this category since the sampling probability on a clearly sub-optimal arm may decay to zero too fast as $T$ goes to infinity---but we note that this is already a generalization of the previous settings with \textbf{i.i.d.} data.
+In parallel, previous work on offline policy learning with \textbf{i.i.d.} data (e.g.,~\cite{athey2021policy,zhou2022offline}) often assumes the ``overlap'' condition: the assignment probability $e_t(x;w)$ is lower bounded by a positive constant for all $(x,w)\in\calX \times \calW$ and all $t\in[T]$.
 This is in fact a special case of our condition by setting $g_{t}$ to be a positive constant.